 Claremont School of Theology is committed to treating all students justly and fairly.
-The School does not discriminate on the basis of race, color, religion, gender, marital status, identity, sexual orientation, national origin, disability, medical condition, or veteran status.
+The School does not discriminate on the basis of race, color, religion, gender, marital status, identity, sexual orientation, national origin, disability, medical condition, veteran status, or any other status protected by law.
 To this end, Claremont School of Theology strives to promote and maintain an environment in which students are protected from misconduct by any department or member of the School community.

 A student grievance is a complaint arising out of any perceived act or decision by a member of the faculty or staff, or another student at the School, which in any way appears to adversely affect the status, rights, or privileges of any student.
-Such a grievance must be filed in writing within 30 days of an alleged incident, and the burden of proof rests with the person making the complaint.
+Such a grievance must be filed in writing within 30 days of an alleged incident.

-All conversations and proceedings are strictly confidential and will not be shared with any person or party not involved in or witness to the grievance.
+All conversations and proceedings are confidential where possible and will not be shared with any person or party not involved in or witness to the grievance, or are part of the official investigation.
 The School will not tolerate retaliatory or punitive action against a student who files a grievance.